Wilfred/bfc/docs/getting_started.md

 ![diagnostics screenshot](/img/bfc_diagnostics.png)

-Note that some warning are generated during analysis for optimisation, so disabling optimisations will produce fewer warnings.
+Note that some warnings are generated during analysis for optimisation, so disabling optimisations will produce fewer warnings.